 In California, a judge can determine ownership of a pet animal.

 What does that mean?
-In a divorce or domestic partnership dissolution, if the parties cannot come to agreement themselves on who gets ownership of a pet animal, the judge will now determine who gets custody – and they can assign sole or joint ownership.
+In a divorce or domestic partnership dissolution, if the parties cannot come to an agreement themselves on who gets ownership of a pet animal, the judge will now determine who gets custody – and they can assign sole or joint ownership.

 During your divorce, one spouse may get sole custody of the pet, and the other does not.

 The court will adopt the best interest standard for pets: Who was the primary caretaker of the pet during the relationship?
 Who has moved into a residence that allows animals?
 Will the pet be mistreated if s/he is in the control of one party?
 This is a subjective test and therefore litigation is frightening because it is difficult to determine who will win.
-And, the judge may order one party to care for the pet during divorce proceedings, but assign final determination of ownership to the other party.
+And, the judge may order one party to care for the pet during divorce proceedings but assign final determination of ownership to the other party.

-A victim of domestic violence can obtain a restraining order that will award them the sole possession, care and control of their animals.
-They can also obtain an order that the domestic violence perpetrator must stay away from the animal(s) and/or refrain from taking, selling, concealing, attacking etc. the family pet.
+A victim of domestic violence can obtain a restraining order that will award them the sole possession, care, and control of their animals.
+They can also obtain an order that the domestic violence perpetrator must stay away from the animal(s) and/or refrain from taking, selling, concealing, attacking, etc. the family pet.